MSc in International Political TheoryApply Now

 International Political Theory (IPT) is a new and rapidly growing field, capturing some of the most important and intellectually exciting developments of contemporary political concern.
 Questions of justice, rights, political obligation and forms of government, previously examined primarily within the context of the nation-state, appear transformed as new and unprecedented challenges arise in the context of increasing global integration.

-Central questions include: What is a just cause for war?
+Central questions include: How can we tackle the ensuring effects of racialisation, mysoginy and ableism?
+What is a just cause for war?
 When is intervention justified?
 What principles of justice can or should apply globally?
 Should human rights ever take precedence over the principle of state sovereignty?
-What responsibilities do well-ordered states have to protect individuals in failed states?
-What responsibilities do the global rich have towards the global poor?
+What responsibilities do citizens of the affluent North have towards the global poor?
 How should international institutions respond to the challenges of global environmental protection and climate change?

 In short, we are interested in examining the rights and wrongs of international affairs, viewing these not only as ethical issues, but also as matters rooted in, and with consequences for, the institutions and processes of political and economic organisation globally.

 Our programme is highly modular and personalisable - giving you the space to pursue your individual interests, wherever they may lie.
 You may forge your own pathway through the degree programme, choosing taught courses from the schools of Social and Political Sciences, Business, Law, Economics or Philosophy.
 You will also develop specialist skills through a dissertation length research project.
 To acquaint yourself with all the details of the programme, please consult the handbook: